healthylaife/MIMIC-IV-Data-Pipeline/README.md

 For modeling, the pipeline includes several commonly used sequential models for performing prediction tasks.
 The evaluation module offers a series of standard methods for evaluating the performance of the created models.
 This module also includes options for reporting individual and group fairness measures.

+##### Customization:
+This customization leverages the pipeline to retrieve data from the first 15 days of each admissions.
+Pipeline Steps

+Data Retrieval:
+- Extract data covering the initial 15 days of hospitalization for admissions related to mortality outcomes.

+Cohort Intersection:
+- Generate the original heart-failure cohort.
+- Identify and extract the intersection between mortality-related admissions and the heart failure cohort to ensure consistency and relevance for downstream tasks.

+Data 'Postprocessing':
+- Establish the intersected cohort while preseving the label of in-hospital-mortality, heart failure and length of stay > 15.
+Then, create a formal label that is true if any of the precious is true.
+- Concatenate static and dynamic CSV files corresponding to each selected admission.
+- Replace clinical codes with descriptive feature names for enhanced interpretability.
+- Define two formal final csvs that include all the data for finetuning or inference: one with the source values, and another which is numeric type only.

+Dataset Splitting:
+- Chronologically partition the processed data into training, validation, and test sets.
+- Ensuring no patient appears across multiple data splits.

+This structured approach supports robust model fine-tuning and inference workflows, maintaining data integrity and ensuring meaningful clinical insights.

 ##### Citing MIMIC-IV Data Pipeline:
 MIMIC-IV Data Pipeline is available on [ML4H](https://proceedings.mlr.press/v193/gupta22a/gupta22a.pdf).